-CON NTACT INFORMATION 4
+CON NTACT INFORMATION 1

-1. GENERAL INFORMATION
+1. GENERAL INFORMATION 6

-1.1 The instructions and their objectives
+1.1 The instructions and their objectives 6

-1.2 Assistance of winter navigation
+1.2 Assistance of winter navigation 6

-1.3 Vessels entitled to icebreaker assistance1.3.1 The publication Finland's Winter Navigation, compliance 9
+1.3 Vessels entitled to icebreaker assistance 6

+1.3.1 The publication Finland's Winter Navigation,

-with instructions .10
+compliance with instructions

-1.4 Order of assistance 11

-1.4.1 Securing transports critical for the emergency supply 11
+1.4.1 Securing transports critical for the emergency supply

-1.5 Reporting obligations by ports and shipping companies
+1.5 Reporting obligations by ports and shipping companies د د

-1.5.1 Ports
+1.5.1 Ports c

-1.5.2 Shipping companies and agents
+1.5.2 Shipping companies and agents c

 2. ASSISTANCE RESTRICTIONS AND EXEMPTIONS

+۷. 2.1 Assistance restrictions

-2.1 Assistance restrictions2.2 Imposing of assistance restrictions
+2.2 Imposing of assistance restrictions

 2.3 Equivalence between ice classes

 2.4 Exemptions

-З. MASTER'S CHECKLIST 14
+3. MASTER'S CHECKLIST 12

-4. NAVIGATION IN ICE 16
+4. NAVIGATION IN ICE

-4.1 Risks when navigating in ice
+4.1 Risks when navigating in ice 14

-4.2 Reporting 16
+4.2 Reporting

-4.2.1 Vessels bound for the Bothnian Bay or the Bothnian Sea
+4.2.1 Vessels bound for the Bothnian Bay or the Bothnian Sea 14

-4.2.2 Vessels bound for the Gulf of Finland 4.2.3 Vessels bound for the Lake Saimaa area . /
+4.2.2 Vessels bound for the Gulf of Finland

+4.2.3 Vessels bound for the Lake Saimaa area

-4.3 Proceeding in ice
+4.3 Proceeding in ice 15

 4.4 Instructions for ice navigation in fairways in the archipelago

-4.5 Instructions for assisted vessels 18
+4.5 Instructions for assisted vessels

-4.6 Instructions for towage

-5. PILOT BOARDING IN ICE CONDITIONS
+PILOT BOARDING IN ICE CONDITIONS

+5. 5.1 Pilot boarding in ice conditions

+5.2 Obligation to use pilotage

-6. VESSEL TRAFFIC SERVICES VTS, GOFREP AND TURKU RADIO .22
+c VESSEL TRAFFIC SERVICES VTS, GOFREP AND TURKU RADIO

-6.1 VTS .
-22
+6. 6.1 VTS

 6.2 GOFREP

-6.3 Maritime safety radio communications, Turku Radio6.4 Temporary withdrawal of the traffic separation scheme .
-22
+6.3 Maritime safety radio communications, Turku Radio

+6.4 Temporary withdrawal of the traffic separation scheme 21

 7. THE ICE SERVICE OF THE FINNISH METEOROLOGICAL INSTITUTE

-ICEBREAKING IN THE LAKE SAIMAA AREA
+8. ICEBREAKING IN THE LAKE SAIMAA AREA

-8.

-9. FURTHER INFORMATION
+9. FURTHER INFORMATION9.1 Winter Navigation at the FTIA

-9.1 Winter Navigation at the FTIA9.2 Baltic Sea Icebreaking Web (BIM Web) .
-24 74
+9.2 Baltic Sea Icebreaking Web (BIM Web) 23 73

-10 LEGISLATION AND REGULATIONS
+10

-11. ADJUSTING THE RADAR IMAGE .
-25
+10. 11.
+ADJUSTING THE RADAR IMAGE 23 24